ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 ## Introduction of Queue

-Queue is also a linear data structure, but it follows the rule of FIFO (First in first out).
+Queue is also a linear data structure, but it follows the rule of FIFO (First in first out), there are 3 main types of queues, they are cicular queues, double-ended queues, and priority queues.

 ## Operations of Queue